aaronbloomfield/ics/hws/hw-fuzzing.md

 As mentioned above, the word list we are using is the [common.txt](fuzzing/common.txt) file that we provide.
 You can also use word lists in the [SecLists repository](https://github.com/danielmiessler/SecLists/) repository; you will probably want to use a word list in the Discovery/Web-Content/ directory.
 You do not need any word lists beyond the [common.txt](fuzzing/common.txt) file for this assignment -- the additional ones are just if you are interested.

+There is also a [common-reduced.txt](fuzzing/common-reduced.txt) file that contains only 100 words.
+It contains the five URLs that are expected to be found in the tests herein (`.gitignore`, `employers`, and `~admin` for the uvicorn testing, and `class` and `development.log` for the fuff.me testing), as well as 95 other randomly chosen words from common.txt.
+This file is useful for testing, as it will take much less time to print the results.

 ### Submission

-You should only submit your fuzzer.py file to Gradescope.
-The only visible test will be the `python3 fuzzer.py http://ffuf.me/cd/basic/FUZZ -w common-reduced.txt`, where the `common-reduced.txt` file is a reduced word list (that will still contain both `class` and `development.log`).
+You should only submit your `fuzzer.py` file to Gradescope.
+The only visible test will be the `python3 fuzzer.py -u http://ffuf.me/cd/basic/FUZZ -w common-reduced.txt`.